 The Company's 2020 Employee Stock Purchase Plan (the "ESPP") was also approved and became effective at the Company's 2020 annual meeting of Shareholders on May 20, 2020.
 The ESPP is designed to assist eligible employees of the Company with the opportunity to purchase the Company's common stock at a discount through accumulated payroll deductions during successive offering periods.
 The aggregate number of Shares that may be issued pursuant to rights granted under the ESPP is 100 shares of common stock.
 In addition, the number of shares available for issuance under the ESPP will increase on the first day of each calendar year beginning on January 1, 2021 and ending on and including January 1, 2030 by a number of shares of common stock equal to the lesser of (a) 1% of the shares outstanding on the final day of the immediately preceding calendar year and (b) such smaller number of shares as determined by the Board.
 The number of shares that may be issued or transferred pursuant to rights granted under the component of the ESPP that is intended to qualify for favorable U.S. federal tax treatment under Section 423 of the Internal Revenue Code (the "Section 423 Component") shall not exceed 500 shares.
 The purchase price will be determined by the administrator of the ESPP and, for purposes of the Section 423 Component, shall not be less than 85% of the fair market value of a share on the first trading day or on the last trading day of the applicable offering period, whichever is lower.
-On January 1, 2021, the shares available for issuance under the 2020 ESPP increased by 244 shares.
+On January 1, 2021, the shares available for issuance under the 2020 ESPP increased by 244 shares and 344 shares were available at December 31, 2021 and on January 1, 2022, the shares available for issuance under the ESPP increased by 156 additional shares pursuant to this provision.
 To date, no shares have been sold under the ESPP.

-Note 11.
+Note 10.
 Leases

 In August 2018, the Company entered into an agreement to lease approximately 11,040 square feet of space on the 12th floor of the building located at 555 Long Wharf Drive, New Haven, Connecticut (the "12th Floor Lease) which was effective February 22, 2019.
 The 12th Floor Lease expires in February 2026.
+Payments under the Company's lease agreement are fixed.

 In August 2020, the Company entered into an amendment to the 12th Floor Lease wherein the Company leased an additional 7,245 square feet of space on the 12th floor of the building located at 555 Long Wharf Drive, New Haven, Connecticut (the "12th Floor Lease Amendment").
 The 12th Floor Lease Amendment expires in February 2026.
+Payments under the Company's lease amendment agreement are fixed.

-The future minimum annual lease payments under these operating leases as of December 31, 2020 are as follows:
+The future minimum annual lease payments under these operating leases as of December 31, 2021 are as follows:

 Year ending December 31, Amount

-2021 314

 2022 363

 2023 372

 2024 381

 2025 391

+2026 65

-Thereafter 64
+Thereafter

-Total lease payments 1,885
+Total lease payments 1,572

-Less imputed interest (250)
+Less imputed interest (174)

-Total lease liability 1,635
+Total lease liability 1,398

-Less current portion of lease liability (237)
+Less current portion of lease liability (293)

-Long-term portion operating lease liability \$ 1,398
+Long-term portion operating lease liability \$ 1,105

-The current portion of the Company's operating lease liability of \$237 as of December 31, 2020 is included in other current liabilities on the balance sheet.
+The current portion of the Company's operating lease liability of \$293 as of December 31, 2021 is included in other current liabilities on the balance sheet.

-The Company recorded lease expense related to its operating lease right-of-use asset of \$345 and \$155 for the years ended December 31, 2020 and 2019, respectively.
+The Company recorded lease expense related to its operating lease right-of-use asset of \$365 and \$345 for the years ended December 31, 2021 and 2020, respectively.